tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 ---
 <p class="font-italic font-weight-bold">* All DXF and original editable files can be downloaded <a href="https://gitlab.fabcloud.org/academany/fabacademy/2020/labs/barcelona/students/tue-ngo/tree/master/assets/img/cut">here</a>.</p>

 <p class="font-italic font-weight-bold">* This week's group assignment was to test the proper <a href="#group">power, speed, frequency and kerf</a> values of different materials using a laser-cutter.
-In order to explore possible materials for my Final Project, I also conducted a personal kerf joint and bending test with <a href="#living-hinge">living hinges</a>.</p>
+In order to explore possible materials for my Final Project, I also conducted a personal joint clearance and kerf bending test with <a href="#living-hinge">living hinges</a>.</p>

 <p class="font-italic font-weight-bold">* Besides, we were required to individually design and cut <a href="#vinylcutter">something</a> with the vinyl-cutter and a <a href="#construction-kit">parametric construction kit</a> that can be assembled in multiple ways.</p>